dabrze/CheckMyBlob/GatherData/README.md

 cd GatherData
 ```

-1. Install required packages using the following command:
+1. Install required packages using the following command (if you are using Anaconda
+as your python distribution, you will only need the last library from the list):
 ```
 pip install -r requirements.txt
 ```